r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 ~~~
 {: .output}

-With these above packages you can now manipulate your reads in many ways and calculate meaningfull statistics.
+With these above packages you can now manipulate your reads in many ways and calculate meaningful statistics.
 You know from previous lessons how to load different kinds of data, but genomic data has so many different formats.
 There is a lot of support from Bioconductor to load up genomic data in an easy way.
 Lets take a look at `ShortRead` package.

 ## ShortRead